 API URL

 This specifies the API endpoint where your HTTP server is available.
-We strongly suggest it should have HTTPS schema.
+We strongly suggest it should have an HTTPS schema.
 Only domain names are allowed and IP addresses are not allowed.
-The server should accept requests of type application/json
+The server should accept requests of type application/JSON and return responses of type application/JSON.

 Request Headers